g-pechorin/pure-gen/fud14.pure-gen.sbt/TUTORIAL.md

 > The line `[error] Executable was not found in path: "purs"` is a Windows/PureScript/Spago thing - please don't worry.
 >
-> The line `[success] Executable "purs.exe" was found in path!` should follow - please don't worry.
->
 > > ... but if you want to file PureScript/Spago GitHub tickets asking for it to be fixed; it'd lend weight to the argument that it should be fixed.

 The important detail is these two lines.